Get in Touch

 Module 6: Add Measures to Power BI Desktop Models for Government

 In this module, you will learn how to work with implicit and explicit measures.
-You will start by creating simple measures that summarize a single column or table.
-Then, you will create more complex measures based on other measures in the model.
-Additionally, you will explore the similarities and differences between calculated columns and measures.
+You will start by creating simple measures that summarize a single column or table, then move on to more complex measures based on other measures in the model.
+You will also explore the similarities and differences between calculated columns and measures.

 Learning Objectives